SignPath

 <file>

 Arbitrary files.
-This directive will create a detached raw signature file (available for Enterprise subscriptions)
+This directive will create a detached raw signature file (available for Advanced Code Signing)

 Note: Since the detached signatures are placed in a separate file, this directive is only available within a <zip-file> element.